pixeljam/pixeljam.github.io/_posts/2014-03-13-glorkian-warrior-the-trials-of-glork.md

 There were several game prototypes including a mini-game featuring Glork's pixellated sidekick, Glorkbot.
 Most of these made it only as far as the Pixeljam vault.

-After all these experiments, iterations and trials, we presented the Glorkian Universe to the world in our compact, mobile-friendly comedic endless shooter.
+After all these experiments, iterations and trials, we presented the Glorkian Universe to the world in our compact, comedic endless shooter.